apalhinha/workout/content/exercises/auto/f/floor-l-sit-tuck.md

 ---
-date: 2021-03-17T22:45:57+01:00
 draft: false
 title: "Floor L-Sit tuck"
 url: "/exercises/floor-l-sit-tuck-workout-exercise"
 eid: "f-lsit-tuck"
 exercise: "Floor L-Sit tuck"
-description: "See the Floor L-Sit tuck exercise, including video demonstration and instructions on how-to perform.
-Identify benefits and activated body parts, see similar, related and supporting exercises."
+description: "See the Floor L-Sit tuck exercise, including video demonstration, instructions on how-to perform, benefits, activated body parts and related exercises."
 intro: ["Exercise is a preparation for the Floor L-Sit.
 It requires strong shoulders and abs, although other muscles are also involved."]
 steps: ["Sit on the floor, legs straight and feet together.", "Put your hands on the floor, near the hips.", "Press your shoulders down with your arms straight so that the hips stays of the ground.", "While pressing shoulders down, your head should be as far as possible from the shoulders.", "Raise your knees to the chest so that your feet stay off the ground."]
 hints: ["Key points are shoulders and abs, ensure they are prepared.", "Other muscles are also involved, this is a complete exercise.", "When starting, to be able to hold the position for a few seconds is already a great exercise.", "Exercise is easier in a hard ground such as rock or ciment, opposite to a soft ground such as a grass field."]